 I can barely cope some days and like some of the stories on here have found myself crying uncontrollably and smelling a small selection of her stuff I have at my place.

 I had to move recently for a fresh start with things.
 I’ve moved in with a new gf, who is great and so patient with me.
 But of course she has fears about what will happen in the future and some day she will want her own family too.

-Apart from the distance, I have extra difficulties in that both kids are being brought up speaking in their mother’s native language (well not the 3 month old yet obviously), although she is trying to teach them some English, their mother tongue (and therefore their ability to express themselves and their feelings) will always be in Indonesian.
+Apart from the distance, I have a language barrier.
+Both kids are being brought up speaking in their mother’s native language (well not the 3 month old yet obviously).
+Although she is trying to teach them some English, their mother tongue (and therefore their ability to express themselves and their feelings) will always be in Indonesian.
 I can speak enough to get by and can understand the 2.5 yr old, but they will soon overtake me for sure.

 I send maintenance money over each month and help out with extras like hospital etc, whenever I can.
-Wife doesn’t work yet because of the newborn, but she will when she can.
+Their mom doesn’t work yet because of the newborn, but she will when she can.
 I also send parcels of clothes and little presents every month or so.
 I Skype with them every week and that seems to be working out ok and fairly consistently for the moment.

 We have a long way to go to reach some agreements on who has them and when though.
 It’s “only” 7 hrs flight away, but the costs and practicalities of going there make it only likely to happen once a year.
 For the moment as they are so young, it will be me travelling overseas to see them.

 I had to leave my wife for various reasons I wont go into, but I remind myself almost daily I made the right decision to leave a broken relationship.
 That the kids and her are safe and well loved by their extended family in Indonesia, something I couldn’t give them in Australia.